Supplier Diversity & Equity in Contracting

 Contracting Opportunities

-Washington State's Electronic Business Solution (WEBS) is the notification tool used to bid on L&I's contracts and purchasing opportunities.
-For additional information including the Public Bid Calendar, please see WEBS (An account is required to access full details of postings in the Public Bid Calendar).
+For additional information, including the Public Bid Calendar, see WEBS (an account is required to access full details of postings in the Public Bid Calendar).

-RCW 39.26.140(1): Agencies must make sole source contracts available for public inspection for a period of 10 working days prior to the contract start date.
+RCW 39.26.140(1): Agencies must make sole source contracts available for public inspection for a period of 15 working days prior to the contract start date.

-Emergency Contracts
+Emergency contracts

 RCW 39.26.130(2): Agencies must make emergency contract information available for public inspection within 3 business days of commencing work or executing the contract.